maxpowel/sensorflow/README.md

 this minimal configuration data and thats all, in one line you have your sensor working!.

-Now you can use you sensors or register in a sensor respository (like a set of sensors) and apply bulk task (like read all sensors) or request stored sensors by id.
-In this step you reduced the complexity of multiple object interface (one per sensor) to only one, the Device interface.
+Now you can use you sensors or register in a sensor respository (like a set of sensors) and apply bulk tasks (like read all sensors) or request stored sensors by id.
+In this step you reduced the complexity of multiple object interface (one per sensor) to only one, the sensorflow Device interface.

 Why sensorflow
 --------------